-One person dead after serious crash closes SH1 near Whangarei
+Two dead in separate North Island road crashes tonight

 One person has died following a serious crash north of Ruakaka which has forced the closure of State Highway 1.

-Police report three vehicles were involved in the collision about 6.55pm.
+Police report three vehicles were involved in the Ruakaka collision about 6.55pm.

 Initial reports suggested one person had been seriously injured and two others sustained minor injuries, however, one person died at the scene.